sheplecjs/sampqle/README.md

 ## Included Examples

-+ 01_dynamic_counts.sql - *Describe row counts for all tables.*
++ 01_table_stats.sql - *Describe row counts for all tables.*

 + 02_case_view.sql - *Use of case statements in creation of a view.*

 + 03_group.sql - *Aggregates and groups a view.*

-+ 04_left_join.sql - *Combines transaction and session data, then joins and aggregates a view to help identify poor performing products.*
++ 04_with_CTE.sql - *Combines transaction and session data, then joins and aggregates a view to help identify poor performing products.*

++ 04_with_subquery - *A version of query 4 written with a subquery format.*

++ 04t_test_same.sh - *A one-liner to test that 04 queries are the same.
+Pass returns nothing.*